kumahq/kuma/UPGRADE.md

 ### MeshFaultInjection responseBandwidth.limit

-With [#10371](https://github.com/kumahq/kuma/pull/10371) we strict the validation of `responseBandwidth.limit` field in policies `MeshFaultInjection`.
-Policies with bad value like `-10kbps` will be rejected.
+With [#10371](https://github.com/kumahq/kuma/pull/10371) we have tightened the validation of the `responseBandwidth.limit` field in `MeshFaultInjection` policy.
+Policies with invalid values, such as `-10kbps`, will be rejected.

 ### MeshRetry tcp.MaxConnectAttempt